 Learn More About Factors that Determine Alimony +

-How are Alimony Payments Made?
+How are Alimony Payments Made in Washington?

 The way in which payments are made varies on a case-by-case basis and will be dependent upon a court order.
 For example, a court may decide that payments should be made once a month, or a court may decide that a payment should be made in a single lump sum.